SM Mall of Asia: SM Cinema

-The mall features a total of 16 cinemas with 11 regular cinemas (including Center Stage Cinema), three Director's Club Cinemas, one Event Cinema, and one IMAX Theater.
-It originally featured a total of 10 cinemas, with six regular cinemas, Director's Club Cinema for intimate screenings (30 La-Z-Boy seats), Premier Cinema, CenterStage which can use for live musical concerts and theatrical performances, and an IMAX theater.
+The mall features a total of 12 cinemas with 8 regular cinemas, three Director's Club Cinemas, one Event Cinema, and one IMAX Theater.
+It originally featured a total of 10 cinemas, with six regular cinemas, Director's Club Cinema for intimate screenings (30 La-Z-Boy seats), Premier Cinema, CenterStage, and an IMAX theater.

 IMAX

 One of the mall's main attractions is the first ever and the largest IMAX theater in the Philippines.
 Originally with the naming rights of San Miguel-Coca-Cola, IMAX Theatre is one of the world's biggest IMAX screens in 3D including 2D screenings.
 It was originally a traditional film projector that uses its 15/70 mm film format, IMAX GT (Grand Theatre).
 The IMAX Theater was closed on October 11, 2013, for digital conversion, and re-opened on October 30, 2013, along with the release of Thor: The Dark World.
 On November 6, 2014, the old traditional 70mm IMAX projector was used for Christopher Nolan's Interstellar.
 In July 2017, the main lobby was temporarily closed for renovation (where the XD Cinema is going to be demolished), and its lobby was temporarily moved at the second floor in front of Cinemas 7 and 8, the main lobby re-opened on December 11, 2018, upon the launch of Event Cinema and the Asian premiere screening of Aquaman where its star Jason Momoa has arrived in the country; however, its temporary lobby is closed being used as offices for cinema personnel and as an emergency fire exit.
 On August 18, 2019, the IMAX Theater was closed for renovation and re-opened on October 29, 2019, with updated interiors and high-end spectator seats with comfortable Paragon 918 chairs from world-class spectator seats manufacturer Ferco Seating.
 The IMAX re-opened on May 4, 2022, along with the release of Doctor Strange in the Multiverse of Madness.

+As part of SM Cinema's expanded partnership with IMAX Corporation, which will bring IMAX with Laser upgrades to existing IMAX locations, the IMAX was closed in September 2024 for an IMAX with Laser upgrade and reopened on November 20, 2024, along with the release of Wicked and equipped with a 12-channel sound system.